iamarkadyt/aacli/README.md

 ### More on authentication

 Once the configuration file is created you can start authenticating into downstream AWS environments through `aws-auth login` command.
-You can also use `aws-auth unauth` command to revoke access to an AWS environment (erases temporary AWS credentials from disk).
+You can also use `aws-auth unauth` command to revoke all logged-in sessions (erases all temporary AWS credentials from disk).

 <img src="https://github.com/iamarkadyt/aws-auth/raw/master/media/cli-cmd-auth-unauth.gif" alt="auth usage example" />